Quick Yacht Search

 Com-Pac builds nice boats.
 They always have a sparkle to them and show excellent detailing.
 If you have outgrown your big boat or you want to return to the simple joys of carefree cruising, you might take a hard look at this stylish little hooker.

 Yacht Access is pleased to assist you in the purchase of this vessel.
-This boat is centrally listed by Pier One Yacht Sales.
+This boat is centrally listed by Pier-1 Marine.
 It is offered as a convenience by this broker/dealer to its clients and is not intended to convey direct representation of a particular vessel

 Interested in this vessel?
 Please fill out your details below